 9. Accept that sometimes the toddler tantrum will win

-A post like this can take a few early morning slots so just as I was coming to the end of writing this we had a bad toddler tantrum day.
+A post like this can take a few early morning slots to write, so just as I was coming to the end of writing this we had a bad toddler tantrum day.
 None of our toddler tantrum hacks were working.
 Marley woke up on Sunday morning in a highly strung and inconsolable mood.
 He wanted milk but it was in the wrong cup.
 He wanted to be in our bed but he didn’t want Daddy in it.
 He wanted a story but didn’t like any book.
 He asked for cuddles then fought his way out of them.
 He cried when we said, “If you want to be on your own that’s fine, but come here when you are ready”.
-By this time it was a top to toe kind of setting with Marley taking up the top half of the bed, with Daddy and I having retreated to the bottom!
 The rest of the day was one big whine and one big battle, with small windows of sunshine when he seemed to forget he was meant to be in a fowl mood.

 I have come to accept that some days every toddler tantrum fighting trick in the book will not work.